davenicoll/cursor-rules/README.md

 # Cursor Rules

-I created this repo as a style guide for Cursor rules—covering naming conventions, clean-code practices, version management, and our architecture guidelines.
+I created this repo as a style guide for Cursor rules—covering naming conventions, clean-code practices, version management, language-specific rules, and architecture guidelines.
 The goal is to steer Cursor’s AI toward more consistent, reliable outputs.

 See https://davenicoll.com/getting-started-with-ai-assisted-coding/ for how to use these rules.